Expo '70: Today

 The site of Expo '70 is now Expo Commemoration Park.
 Almost all pavilions have been demolished, but a few memorials remain, including part of the roof for Festival Plaza designed by Tange.
 The most famous of the still-intact pieces is the Tower of the Sun.
 The former international art museum pavilion designed by Kiyoshi Kawasaki was used as the building for the National Museum of Art, Osaka until March 2004 (the museum moved to downtown Osaka in November 2004).

 Additionally, there is a time capsule that is to be left for 5,000 years and opened in the year 6970.
 The capsule was donated by The Mainichi Newspapers Co. and the Matsushita Electric Industrial Co.
 The concept creating time capsules at world's fairs started with the two Westinghouse Time Capsules, which are to be opened in 6939.

 Part of the Expo Commemoration Park is now ExpoCity, a shopping mall that features the Redhorse Osaka Wheel.

 Osaka successfully bid for Expo 2025 alongside Yekaterinburg, Russia, and Baku, Azerbaijan.
-However, the world's fair will not reuse the park space, and will instead be hosted on Yumeshima island in Konohana, on the waterfront of Osaka Bay.
+However, the world's fair did not reuse the park space, and was instead hosted on Yumeshima island in Konohana, on the waterfront of Osaka Bay.